svakulenk0/IR_Ex1/README.md

 You should provide an executable searcher.sh file that given the necessary parameters generates a ranked list as above.

-Your task is to modify your implementation of the BM25 scoring function and create a new similarity class called BM25Fs, which introduces the four different ways to calculate the IDF of a term (F1, F2, F3, and F4).
-For your experiments, you may fix the method to F1, but you have to expose it as a system property..
+Your task is to modify your implementation of the BM25 scoring function and create a new similarity class called BM25 ADPT, which adapts dynamically the parameter k1 of BM25.
 Repeat your search from above with BM25 and your newly implemented class as indicated in the evaluation section.

 ## Evaluation
 You must use trec eval to calculate the Mean Average Precision (MAP) of your result lists over the 50 topics provided. trec eval is a small C application, you have to compile it for your machine.
 In principle, you can use any C compiler (most Linux distributions already come with one), and just run the make command in the folder2.